OskarCosimo/myetv-video-player-opensource/README.md

-# myetv-video-player-opensource

-# MYETV Video Player
+# MYETV Video Player Open Source

 A modern and complete HTML5 + JavaScript + css video player with custom controls, multiple quality support, subtitles, Picture-in-Picture and much more.